lowndesc/industryx/README.md

 ![Screenshot 2021-06-15 120456](https://user-images.githubusercontent.com/1761529/126053677-82c4351f-5e61-4971-88e4-5201c23e4736.jpg)
 Take a moment to examine the manufacturing ontology in its raw JSON DTDL form at this location in this repository:
 > ./sandbox/AzureDigitalTwins/models/manufacturing-ontology
-Copy this entire folder/files structure to your local drive for later use
+This entire folder/file structure is in the clone on your local drive for later use
 #### Creating The ADT Instance ####
 To create your ADT instance within your sandbox, execute the following steps:
 1. Execute the following command in the Azure Cloud Shell: